jovanovskajovana/gatsby-starter-styled-components/README.md

 export default NotFoundPage
 ```

-> If the user visits a page that doesn't exist, Gatsby will render page 404 by default, but you'll probably want to have a custom backup page for that.
+> If the user visits a page that doesn't exist, Gatsby will render 404 by default, but you'll probably want to have a custom page for that.

-Link is for Gatsby-only pages, and you can still use the standard `<a>` element for all external links.
+Link is intended for Gatsby-only pages, for all external connections, you can still use the standard <a> element.

 ### Image